trustification/EvalGuard/README.md

 EvalGuard provides:

-- **Schemas** for evaluation reports, tasks, metrics, and guardrails
+- **Schemas** for evaluation reports, tasks, metrics, policies, and guardrails
 - **Configuration files** for:
+  - Model description and information
   - Task descriptions and categories
   - Metric types and interpretations
-  - Thresholds for performance levels
+  - Policies with embedded performance thresholds
   - Guardrails for operational constraints and policies
   - Tags for capabilities, risk types, and domains
 - **Annotated evaluation reports** (e.g., in JSON/YAML format)